 Snails with penises will help assess the Arctic pollution

-Artificial skin from agricultural waste
+Artificial skin will grow from agricultural waste